detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 ### Sorcery
-This uses the cool-as-a-cucumber [claudia.js](https://claudiajs.com/documentation.html) for handling AWS deployment - please refer to the claudia.js docs to learn more about this serverless voodoo magic.
+We're using the cool-as-a-cucumber [claudia.js](https://claudiajs.com/documentation.html) for end-to-end Lambda and API Gateway deployment - please refer to the claudia.js docs to learn more about this serverless voodoo magic.

 ## How to Use

-Following deployment, `claudia.js` prints the AWS config JSON for your freshly deployed Lambda function.
+Following successful deployment or update, `claudia.js` prints the AWS config JSON for your freshly deployed Lambda function.
 The last key `url` gives you an instant and secure route to your function:

 GET the healthcheck/warmup endpoint:
 ```